sandheepg/musings/_posts/2012-05-12-setting-up-rails-in-ubuntu-1204.md

 sudo apt-get install g++
 {% endhighlight %}

 Ruby, Ruby gems or any Ruby related packages must not be installed using apt-get as it leads to unwanted headaches.
 The best way to install Ruby is installing from source.
-Alternatively you can use RVM and install Ruby as explained [here].
+Alternatively you can use RVM and install Ruby as explained [here]().
 Find stable version of Ruby [here](ftp://ftp.ruby-lang.org/pub/ruby/1.9/ "Ruby")  and download it to setup-installers directory.

 Extract the tar.gz file using the command

+{% highlight bash %}
-> tar zxpvf file_name
+tar zxpvf file_name
+{% endhighlight %}

 This extracts contents from the archive into a directory.